I think I want to be an AMP mentor. How do I apply?

 Who will I be matched with?

-If you are selected, you will be matched with an autistic youth (age 14-18 at least 3 years younger than you) from the Twin Cities 7-county metropolitan area.
+If you are selected for the program, you will be matched with an autistic youth (age 14 – 22) from the Twin Cities 7-county metropolitan area.

 Why do participants have to be from the Twin Cities 7-county metro area?